You are likely accustomed to the white mouse pointer in Windows and may not have given it much thought.

 Step 4: Click the color under Pointer color that corresponds to the mouse color you wish to use.

-Do you want to hide the search bar the bottom of the screen?
+Do you want to hide the search bar at the bottom of the screen?
 Find out how to adjust the display of the search field in Windows 10 so that you can either add or remove it based on your own preferences.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.